Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-5/intro-to-arrays.md

 ## Using Specific Index Values

 Use index values to assign specific pieces of dialogue to the NPC.
-To use a value at a specific index, add the index after the array's name without any spaces, like `dialogueArray[1]`.
+To use a value at a specific index, add the index in brackets directly after the array's name, like `dialogueArray[1]`.

 1. Replace the `dialogue` variable's default string value with index 2.